stohrendorf/CroftEngine/README.md

 1. Licensing
 ------------

-OpenTomb is an open-source engine distributed under LGPLv3 license, which means that ANY part of the source code must be open-source as well.
+EdisonEngine is an open-source engine distributed under LGPLv3 license, which means that ANY part of the source code must be open-source as well.
 Hence, all used libraries and bundled resources must be open-source with GPL-compatible licenses.
 Here is the list of used libraries, resources and their licenses: